funilrys/PyFunceble/docs/configuration/location.rst

 .. _Travis CI: https://travis-ci.org/

-Linux
+Linux and MacOS (Darwin Kernel)
-"""""
+"""""""""""""""""""""""""""""""

-Under Linux, we look for the following directories in their order.
+Under Linux and MacOS, we look for the following directories in their order.
 If any configuration directory is found, the system proposes you to install them automatically on the first configuration file.

 1. :code:`~/.config/PyFunceble`
 2. :code:`~/.PyFunceble`